 Strong customer relationships are a key component of our success given the long-term nature of our contracts and the importance of customer references for new sales.
 Our customers range from some of the largest global insurance carriers or their subsidiaries such as Tokio Marine & Nichido Fire Insurance Co., Ltd. and Zurich Financial Services Group Ltd. to national carriers such as Nationwide Mutual Insurance Company to regional carriers such as AAA affiliates.
-As of October 31, 2011, we had 103 customers.
+As of July 31, 2011, we had 101 customers.

 We primarily generate software license revenues through annual license fees that recur during the multi-year term of a customer's contract.
 The average initial length of our contracts is approximately five years, and these contracts are renewable on an annual or multi-year basis.
 We typically bill our customers for license and maintenance fees annually in advance.
 We primarily derive our service revenues from implementation and training services performed for our customers.
 A significant majority of services are billed on a time and materials basis and recognized as revenues upon delivery of the services.
-We generated revenues of \$144.7 million and \$172.5 million in fiscal years 2010 and 2011, respectively, and \$52.4 million for the three months ended October 31, 2011.
-We generated net income of \$15.5 million and \$35.6 million in fiscal years 2010 and 2011, respectively, including a benefit of \$27.2 million related to the release of a significant portion of our tax valuation allowance during fiscal year 2011, and \$4.8 million for the three months ended October 31, 2011.
+We generated revenues of \$144.7 million and \$172.5 million in fiscal years 2010 and 2011, respectively.
+We generated net income of \$15.5 million and \$35.6 million in fiscal years 2010 and 2011, respectively, including a benefit from income taxes of \$27.3 million primarily related to the release of a significant portion of our tax valuation allowance during fiscal year 2011.